ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

 The process name immediately stood out due to its similarity to known mining tools and its deviation from standard application naming conventions typically observed in legitimate environments.

 ### User and Host Attribution
 After identifying the suspicious executable, correlated event logs were examined to determine where and by whom the process was executed.
 Process creation telemetry revealed that `cudominer.exe` was launched under the context of the user account `Chris.Fort` on the host `HR_02`.
 This correlation confirmed both user attribution and endpoint involvement.
+Execution from a user-writable temporary directory is atypical for legitimate software and reinforced suspicion of malicious intent.

 <p align="left">
   <img src="images/siem-foundational-figure.02-event-log.png"